AlbertoPdRF/tisn.app/client/README.md

 # Front end of Tisn

-The front end is currently hosted on [GitHub Pages](https://pages.github.com/).
+The front end is currently hosted on [Netlify](https://www.netlify.com/).